adgeli/Building_a_Medium_to_Long_Term_Profitable_Portfolio/financialanalysis_editing_version copy.md

 The backtesting API is a powerful tool that is able to retrieve a number of valuable information to assist us in viewing the stock information within the portfolio.
 This can be beneficial in reviewing each stock as a piece of the portfolio to compliment our calculations in determining the top ten most profitable stocks.
 We were not able to use the backtesting API for all the stocks as we'd need to run one stock per calculation.

-Monte Carlo Limitations -- the simulations show that the portfolio has the ability of achieving the desired result.
+Monte Carlo - the simulations show that the portfolio has the ability of achieving the desired result.
 Note: there is no guaruntee the most expected outcome of the simulation will occur as it ignores movements of the market.
 The simulation should be viewed as a reference of potential outcomes but ultimately, management of portfolio and adjustments to the portfolio should be made with added information of the market.

 ## Other Considerations not explored